‘It got old’: Jarred Kelenic, agent open up on frustrations with Mariners holding back his MLB debut

 Players receive Major League service time for each day spent on the active 26-man roster, or the Major League injured list.
 It is used to determine when players are eligible for arbitration as well as free agency, which is why tracking it is so vital to players and organizations.

-He made his thoughts and irritation known to the Times in the first weeks of the shortened 2020 season, but he preferred to only speak on background and not go on the record for logical reasons.
+Scoffield made his thoughts and irritation known to The Times in the first weeks of the shortened 2020 season, but he preferred to only speak on background and not go on the record for logical reasons.

 But with Kevin Mather self-immolating his employment as Mariners’ CEO and president during a now infamous speech to the Bellevue Breakfast Rotary Club, specifically verifying the team’s service-time stance it took with the young prospect in 2020, it allowed Kelenic and Scoffield to voice their frustrations without repercussions.